aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 ![](/assets/move_help.png)

-So, even though calling `do_move()` has the same effect as calling `move()`, they are completely different object: they have a different name and a different docstring.
+So, even though calling `do_move()` has the same effect as calling `move()`, they are completely different objects: they have different names and different docstrings.

 However, we can make `do_move()` look identical to `move()` if we redefine its name attribute **and** its docstring as follows: